issadrac/PersonalGameProject/README.md

     Click on VC++ Directories

       On Include Directories (click on the text box, arrow, edit, new line, ...).
+      My include directories are already there in order to show where the include folder is within the folder but you must use your own directory path

       Locate the folder where you previously downloaded all the SDL's and include every include folder

       On Library Directories (click on the text box, arrow, edit, new line, ...).
+      My Library directories are already there in order to show where the kuv folder is within the folder but you must use your own directory path

       Locate the folder where you previously downloaded all the SDL's and include every lib folder and choose x64